Chintan Upadhyay

-Chintan Upadhyay (born 1972) is a contemporary Indian visual artist known for hismultidisciplinary practice across painting, sculpture, installation, and socially engaged art.His work frequently explores identity politics, consumer culture, and reproductive technology.
-He is particularly recognised for his “Designer Baby” series-sculptural forms that reflect on commodification and gender dynamics—which have been widely exhibited and featured in Sotheby’s South Asian art auctions, including a 2007 sale in New York.
+Chintan Upadhyay (born 1972) is a contemporary Indian visual artist known for his multidisciplinary practice across painting, sculpture, installation, and socially engaged art.
+His work frequently explores identity politics, consumer culture, and reproductive technology.
+He is particularly recognised for his "Designer Baby" series-sculptural forms that reflect on commodification and gender dynamics—which have been widely exhibited and featured in Sotheby's South Asian art auctions, including a 2007 sale in New York.